dkwon1223/rancid-tomatillos/README.md

 # Rancid Tomatillos 🍅

 ## 🎥 Abstract
 Welcome to Rancid Tomatillos!
 Here you can browse a catalog of movies of interest.
-Can't seem to find the one you are looking for?
+Tired of scrolling to find the movie you are looking for?
 Don't fret.
 You can simply type any movie title in the search bar and quickly see the results.
-If you find a movie that interests you, you can click on it to get more details, such as the genres, runtime, overview, budget, and the year it was released.
+If you find a movie that intrigues you, you can click on it to get more details, such as the genres, runtime, overview, budget, and the year it was released.
 A dream for any movie enthusiast!

 ## 🎥 Contributors
 [David Kwon](https://github.com/dkwon1223)